 Northwest Nazarene University seeks to establish academic integrity within the University community.
 Such integrity is fundamental to the principles of the Judeo-Christian tradition and is consistent with the nature and culture of Northwest Nazarene University.
-This serves to promote the desired outcomes of Christlike Character and Academic Excellence by fostering a spirit of honest intellectual inquiry.
-The University has identified as unacceptable practices including, but not limited to:
+This serves to promote the desired values of truth, transformation, and community by fostering a spirit of honest intellectual inquiry.
+The University has identified the following unacceptable practices including, but not limited to:

 - 1. Cheating in its various forms, whether copying another student's work, allowing your own to be copied, using unauthorized aids on an examination, having someone else take an exam for you (in class or take-home), submitting as your own another person's work, rescheduling an exam relying on a false excuse; - 2.
 Plagiarizing, e.g. presenting as your own the words or ideas of another person, including inadequate documentation of sources (electronic, Internet, or print) and excessive dependence on the language of sources even when documented, relying on a similar order of sentences while altering a few words or word order; - 3.
-Submitting the same work for more than one course or assignment without prior written approval from the professor; - 4.
+Submitting the same work from a current or previous course or assignment without prior written approval from the current grading professor; - 4.
 Using copyrighted material without appropriate citation or copying software or media files (such as music, movies, etc.) without permission; - 5.
-Signing a roll sheet for another student who is not in class; - 6.
+Checking into class for another student who is tardy or absent; - 6.
 Fabricating data: This includes falsifying or manipulating data to achieve desired results, reporting results for experiments not done (dry labbing), or falsifying citations in research reports; - 7.
-Denying other students access to academic information whether in the classroom, library (by hiding books, for example), or computer lab; - 8.
+Denying other students access to academic information whether in the classroom, the library (by hiding books, for example), or a computer lab; - 8.
 Destroying, altering, or tampering with another student's work to impede academic progress; - 9.
 Stealing problem solutions from a professor or computer file; - 10.
-Falsely reporting completion of reading assignments. - 11.
-Altering, falsifying, or misrepresenting an academic document. - 12.
-Helping someone alter or falsify an academic document. - 13.
-Communicating false information whether oral, written, electronic or nonverbal. - 14.
-Forging signatures.
+Falsely reporting completion of course requirements; - 11.
+Altering, falsifying, or misrepresenting an academic document; - 12.
+Communicating false information whether oral, written, electronic or nonverbal; - 13.
+Forging signatures; and/or - 14.
+Aiding others to violate any of the above practices.